Notes for Potential Hikers

 On our trip we saw a one person at the Horse Canyon road crossing, a couple at the Lower Gulch Trailhead where they generously gave us several gallons of water, one party at the Spencer Flat road crossing, and two near the Zebra Slot Canyon, which is very close to a trailhead.
 All of those people were at or within a mile of a drive-able road; we did not see any other hikers during the remainder of our trip.

 Disclaimer: Do not rely on our exact GPX track for your route; use skill and common sense.
-We did not record a track during our hike and the route shown in the CalTopo map is a post-trip reconstruction.
+We did not record an exact track during our hike and the route shown in the CalTopo map is a post-trip reconstruction.

 We obtained a free backcountry permit at the Interagency Visitor Center just west of the town of Escalante on Highway 12.
-However, as of this writing, you can also self-issue yourself a permit at trail register at the Harris Wash Trailhead.
-This trailhead is accessible via a graded dirt road easily driveable in our two-wheel drive Toyota Matrix.
+However, as of this writing, you can also self-issue yourself a permit at the Harris Wash Trailhead registration box.
+This trailhead is accessible via a graded dirt road that was easily driveable in our two-wheel drive Toyota Matrix.
+A four-wheel drive vehicle may be necessary if the road is wet due to recent rains.

 Finding good to superb campsites is not difficult if you are willing to make camp away from a water source.
 As always, be cautious about camping in dry washes if there is any possibility of precipitation as these washes can flash flood with no warning.